-- Facilitating weekend visits.

-- Appointment system.
-Consider:

-- Visiting appointments diary

-- Communicating to staff when visits are booked

-- Designating only a select number of staff to arrange visiting appointments

-- Arranging for staff on rotas specifically to facilitate visits - Reasonable adjustments for those people who have protected characteristics under the Equality Act by reason of disability. - It is recommended that one essential family/friend/carer visit at one time.
+- Facilitating weekend visits. - Appointment system.
+Consider: - Visiting appointments diary - Communicating to staff when visits are booked - Designating only a select number of staff to arrange visiting appointments - Arranging for staff on rotas specifically to facilitate visits - Reasonable adjustments for those people who have protected characteristics under the Equality Act by reason of disability. - It is recommended that one essential family/friend/carer visit at one time.
 Where a visitor may require a personal carer or a request is made for more visitors then an individual risk assessment will need to be undertaken.
 Unless the resident is deemed as end of life, it is advised that a single nominated essential family/friend/carer be the same for all visits. - Visits should be centred on the needs of the resident but should usually be no less than 30 minutes.
-However, visits should be accommodated for longer durations based on needs, home size, capacity, staffing capacity to facilitate, and dynamic risk assessments. - Decontamination time between visits if required.
+However, the duration of the visits should be according to needs of the resident, home size, capacity, staffing capacity to facilitate, and dynamic risk assessments. - Decontamination time between visits if required.